 (1) The Coordinator shall be responsible for the day-to-day functioning of the Centre.

-(d) Maintain a fact sheet of each arbitration case dealt with by the Centre.
+(d) Maintain a fact sheet of each arbitration case deal with by the Centre.

 (e) Carry out directions given by the Arbitration Committee from time to time.